From

 with the money I sent her during my first few years in Saudi Arabia .

-She rented it out so she could have her monthly allowance of her own.
+She rented it out so she could have a monthly allowance of her own.
 She would

 sometimes ask what will she do with the money we gave her and I used to